nickchase/k0s/docs/examples/ansible-playbook.md

     ```

 ## Use the cluster with kubectl

-A kubeconfig was copied to your local machine while the playbook was running which you can use to gain access to your new Kubernetes cluster:
+As part of running the playbook, k0s copied a kubeconfig to your local machine.
+You can use it to access your new Kubernetes cluster:

 ```shell
 export KUBECONFIG=/Users/dev/k0s-ansible/inventory/multipass/artifacts/k0s-kubeconfig.yml